victorstewart/quicperf/README.md

      cd quicperf && cmake -S . -B build && cmake --build build

-this will create a build folder in the project directory then download and compile all dependencies and finally compile and link two executables `picoperf` and `lsperf` and copy them into the project directory
+this will create a build folder in the project directory then download and compile all dependencies and finally compile and link the binaries (lsperf, picoperf, quicheperf) and copy them into the project directory

 #### **running**